25 Jan Dr. Lee Hoon Scholarship 2024

-- Be a resident of New York State or be attending a college/university in the San Francisco Bay Area
+- Be a resident of New York State;

-- Have demonstrated leadership skills and/or volunteerism in their communities
+- Have demonstrated leadership skills or volunteerism in their community; and

-- Have a family income of or below 400% of the federal poverty level.
+- Have a family income of or below 400% of the federal poverty level (Please see table below)

 The scholarship committee may request supplemental information if needed.
 Only complete applications will be reviewed.
 Please make sure to submit all required materials.

 Please feel free to use the resume template and resources available below.

 If you use your resume template, please include Extracurriculars, Volunteer/Work Experiences, and Recognitions/Awards.